sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 [hacked around][my version] a bit, tweaking up the spacing support and adding hexadecimal support (that is, things starting with `0x` grouping by fours).

+Because my emphasis was on adding a gap (and optionally filling it with a comma or period [TODO: apostrophe]) but based on a tool which emphasised adding markup, I fairly lazily used extra glyphs to implement what would usually be in `GPOS` rules.
+What I should _really_ do is insert thin spaces (or commas or periods or apostrophes or some distinct and not-misleading variation on those glyphs) into the string directly, and if it's a monospaced font then use `GPOS` to reflow those glyphs into their proper cells.

+I just have to confirm that terminals actually apply `GPOS` effectively when they're trying to do glyph caching and all that.
+It might also be prudent to squeeze the digits in both directions away from the gap, so that they deviate from their character cell less far, and are less likely to be clipped.

 But also, since I found that most (not all) terminals support it, and [CSS also supports it][CSS font features], I decided to rely on so-called "font features" to make the digit grouping configurable.